‹ Back to Insights

 5. Sustainability

-For example, P&G made a commitment to no longer use petroleum-based plastics by 2040.
+A very recent development in materials has been finding and creating more ecologically friendly substances.
+For example, P&G committed to eliminating petroleum-based plastics by 2040.
 This requires major adjustment and innovation.
 Mushroom-based packaging is becoming a viable option for some industries.

 A movement towards sustainability means removing harsh chemicals in the factory, using materials from sources that are not damaging to the planet, and needing to do more with less.